The best-sounding earbuds for 2020

 Read more: Best noise-canceling headphones of 2020

-I've used these wireless earbuds in the gym, but they don't fit quite securely enough in my ear canal to go running with them -- though the touch controls make them easy to use.
-Battery life is rated at 4 hours, and you get two extra charges from the carrying case.
+I've used a pair of these true wireless earbuds in the gym, but they don't fit quite securely enough in my ear canal to go running with them -- though the touch controls make them easy to use.
+Battery life is rated at 4 hours, and you get two extra charges of battery life from the carrying case.
 These use Bluetooth 5.0 with support for AAC and aptX and a firmware update has improved their performance slightly.

 Water-resistant: Yes (IPX4 rating -- splash-proof).
 Read our Sennheiser Momentum True Wireless review.